Mast3rwaf1z/notes/4th_semester/Project/meeting_notes.md

 * will compression mess with the detection algorithm? (israel)
 * if we do not detect a fire there is no reason to compress
 * each point in the image will be quite large (israel said 32 meters)
+* focus on the image as a matrix